 - want to know what is typical teenage alcohol use and behaviour

-- want to know the effects of alcohol on the developing brain
+- want to know the effects of alcohol on teens

 - have concerns about your child being around alcohol